-Add-drop warning: If you wish to add or drop this course, you must do so via PRESTO by 11:30 pm on Wednesday, 4 April 2018.
+Add-drop warning: If you wish to add or drop this course, you must do so via Banner self-service by 11:30 pm on Friday, 2 April 2021.

 Prerequisites: This course does not assume any background in science.
 High school algebra and geometry will be used as needed without apology.

-Tutoring: Tutors are available for this course at no charge through Oberlin College's office of Student Academic Success.
-See Donna Young at Peters 118, weekdays 8:30 am - noon or 1:30 pm - 4:00 pm.
+Tutoring: Tutors are available for this course at no charge through Oberlin College's Center for Student Success.
+Contact them if you would like a tutor.

 Grading: This is a second-half-of-the-semester half course, graded on a Pass/No Pass basis.
 To receive credit, you must react to classes regularly and satisfactorily complete six assignments.
-A project may be substituted for 40% of the assignment questions.
 There are no exams.
 (I find it impossible to think up exam questions for quantum mechanics at this level: the questions I come up with are either too hard or else not probing.)

 Relevant readings from textbook The Strange World of Quantum Mechanics are listed in square brackets.

 |30 March||Feynman on quantum mechanics (movie) [chap.
 1]|

 |[Movie available at http://www.youtube.com/watch?v=aAgcqgDc-YM.]|

 |6 April||Conundrum of projections; Repeated measurements [chaps.
 3 and 4]|

 |15 April||Optical interference (demonstrations) [chap.
 8]|